ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 `present`, and `verify`.

 A JWP is initially created by the issuer using the `issue` interaction.
-A successful result is an issued JWP that has a single issuer-protected header, one or more payloads, and an initial proof value that contains the issuing algorithm output.
-The holder, upon receiving an issued JWP, then uses the `confirm` interaction to check the integrity protection of the header and all payloads using the proof value.
+A successful result is an issued JWP that has a single Issuer Header, one or more payloads, and an initial proof value that contains the issuing algorithm output.
+The holder, upon receiving an issued JWP, then uses the `confirm` interaction to check the integrity protection of the Header and all payloads using the proof value.

-After validation, the holder uses the `present` interaction to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a presentation-protected header that ensures the resulting presented JWP cannot be replayed.
-The verifier then uses the `verify` interaction to ensure the integrity protection of the protected headers and any disclosed payloads, along with verifying any additional ZKPs covering non-disclosed payloads.
+After validation, the holder uses the `present` interaction to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a Presentation Header that ensures the resulting presented JWP cannot be replayed.
+The verifier then uses the `verify` interaction to ensure the integrity protection of the Headers and any disclosed payloads, along with verifying any additional ZKPs covering non-disclosed payloads.

 While `issue` and `confirm` only occur when a JWP is initially created